Sacred Heart School, Rayagada

-Sacred Heart School, Rayagada is a Co-ed English medium Catholic education private school in the town of Rayagada, Odisha.
+Sacred Heart School is a Co-ed English medium Catholic education private school in the town of Rayagada, Odisha.

 History

 Sacred Heart School, Rayagada is a Catholic Institution, established and managed by the North Indian Province of the Congregation of the Mission (C.M.) under Acts 29 and 30 of the constitution of India.
 It maintains its Christian atmosphere, identity and character.
 Here students are prepared for the Xth class examination of the Council for Indian Certificate of Secondary Education (ICSE) New Delhi, to which it is affiliated.

 It is also recognized by the Education Department of the State Government of Orissa.
 The medium of instruction is English with Hindi and Oriya as the second languages.
 The school has been granted the Christian Minority Right Status since 2008.
 Its registration No. is F.No.
-705 of 2007-25236.Sacred Heart School has its own (private) building.
+705 of 2007–25236.Sacred Heart School has its own (private) building.
 The school has total 24 classrooms.

 This school also has a playground.
 Sacred Heart School does not provide any residential facility.